RTÉ News at One

 RTÉ News at One is a news and current affairs programme broadcast on RTÉ Radio 1.
 It airs Monday to Friday for 45 minutes at 1:00pm.

-The programme is presented by Bryan Dobson.
+The programme was presented by Bryan Dobson until his retirement on 3 May 2024.
+Rachael English was announced as his successor from July 2024.
 An extended news bulletin takes up the first few minutes of the programme.
 This is then typically followed by a series of interviews.
 It finishes with sports news, business news, and a summary of news from around the regions.